Knowledge and Politics

 Knowledge and Politics is a 1975 book by philosopher and politician Roberto Mangabeira Unger.
-In it, Unger criticizes classical liberal doctrine, which originated with European social theorists in the mid-17th century and continues to exercise a tight grip over contemporary thought, as an untenable system of ideas, resulting in contradictions in solving the problems that liberal doctrine itself identifies as fundamental to human experience.
-Liberal doctrine, according to Unger, is an ideological prison-house that condemns people living under its spell to lives of resignation and disintegration.
-In its place, Unger proposes an alternative to liberal doctrine that he calls the "theory of organic groups," elements of which he finds emergent in partial form in the welfare-corporate state and the socialist state.
-The theory of organic groups, Unger contends, offers a way to overcome the divisions in human experience that make liberalism fatally flawed.
-The theory of organic groups shows how to revise society so that all people can live in a way that is more hospitable to the flourishing of human nature as it is developing in history, particularly in allowing people to integrate their private and social natures, achieving a wholeness in life that has previously been limited to the experience of a small elite of geniuses and visionaries.
+In it, Unger criticizes classical liberal doctrine, which originated with European social theorists in the mid-17th century and, according to Unger, continues to exercise a tight grip over contemporary thought, as an untenable system of ideas.
+This dominant set of ideas blocks the resolution of problems that liberal doctrine itself identifies as fundamental to human experience.
+Liberal doctrine, Unger writes, is an ideological prison-house that condemns people living under its spell to lives of resignation and disintegration.
+In its place, Unger proposes an alternative that he calls the "theory of organic groups," elements of which he finds emergent in partial form in the welfare-corporate state and the socialist state.
+The theory of organic groups, he contends, offers a way to overcome the divisions in human experience that make liberalism fatally flawed.
+The theory of organic groups shows how to revise society so that all people can live in a way that is more hospitable to the flourishing of human nature, particularly in enabling people to integrate their private and social natures, achieving a wholeness in life that has previously been limited to the experience of a small elite of geniuses and visionaries.